close

 • Few studies investigated if the reported changes achieved by the training were sustained over time.
 [6]

-• Seek out education and training opportunities to learn more about palliative care and increase your knowledge, skills, and confidence in providing care at the end of life.
+• Seek education and training opportunities to learn more about palliative care and increase your knowledge, skills, and confidence in providing care at the end of life.
 This may be online via some of the quality e-learning modules offered by PEPA and palliAGED (see suggested resources below)

 • Invest time in keeping palliative care knowledge and skills up to date.